richardebeling/timetable-display/readme.md

 The second line gives the event descriptions just like in the recurring secion.

 All modifiers from the recurring section are also valid here.
 A third line might exist when the `exec` modifier is set.

+### Foonotes section
+Days where the footnote text should be replaced.
+This is useful for e.g. reminding of birthdays.
+For the whole day, the program will not display the `foot` text from the general section but the text for the event on this day.

+Again, the first line contains a timestamp and possible modifiers.
+If `exec` is set, the execution will take place at the start of the day.
+The execution behaviour is not tested as I don't see a use case currently, so it could be buggy.
+The format for the timestamp should be set in the general section as value of `footnotedateformat`.
+The default is `%d.%m` which equals DD.MM (01.10)

+The second line gives the text that will be displayed on this day.